fsziegler/GTD-Kanban/README.md

 Some typical use cases that this tool are intended to address are:
   - You have lots of ideas that you want to act on, you don't want to forget any of them, but can only focus on one at a time
   - You have multiple goals, and want to make incremental progress on all of them in an organized way
+  - Small issues derail you from focusing on larger goals
   - You are writing a complex piece of software
   - You are building something
   - You are inventing something new
   - You are learning a new subject
   - You are writing a book
   - You want to track your car maintenance plan (e.g., changing fluids regularly)
-  - Small issues derail you from focusing on larger goals
+  - You want to clean out your garage or storage
+  - You want to give stuff you don't need to charity
+  - You want to repaint or remodel your home
   - You are researching a purchase, and are collecting disparate information that you wish to review
   - You are involved in a legal process that includes multiple steps that play out over time.
 Examples include:
     - Filing income taxes, where you need to pull together multiple pieces of information